-It’s widely accepted that people are the weakest part of any organisation’s security defences.
-You can spend months designing flawless processes and you can invest in state-of-the-art technology to detect threats, but these both only work if the people using them know what they’re doing.
+People are the weakest part of any organisation’s security defences.
+You can spend months designing flawless processes and investing in state-of-the-art technology, but these both only work if the people using them know what they’re doing.

 What do information security policies do?

 Information security policies are usually the result of risk assessments, in which vulnerabilities are identified and safeguards are chosen.

 Each policy will address a specific risk and define the steps that the organisation must take to mitigate it.

 Where relevant, the policy will also explain how employees will be trained to become better equipped to deal with the risk.

 For the threat of phishing, for example, the policy should explain what phishing is and instruct employees on who to contact if they suspect they’ve received a phishing scam.

 It will also detail whether the organisation covers phishing as part of its staff awareness training and when those courses take place.

 If the organisation has access to an e-learning staff awareness course, the policy should include a link to the relevant module.